nifty10m/DevSquad/_posts/2019-12-19-graphql_spring_backend.md

 }
 ```

-This Query Resolver will take the email and query the database for the employee.
-If an employee could be found, it will be mapped to a pojo matching the graphQL schema.
+This QueryResolver will take the email and query the database for the employee.
+If an employee could be found, it will be mapped to a pojo matching the GraphQL-Schema.
 If the Employee could not be found an Exception will be thrown.
-At this point, we are able to answer the employee Query with Employee-Information.
-The good thing about graphQL is, that the Client-Developer
+At this point, we are able to answer the employee query with Employee-Information.
+The good thing about GraphQL is, that the Client-Developer
 is able to decide, which Information is relevant for his UseCase.

-We could now provide ALL the Information we defined in the Schema within this Query or we can use something called a `GraphQLResolver` to load this information when a client asks for it.
+We could now provide **ALL** the Information we defined in the Schema within this Query or we can use something called a `GraphQLResolver` to load this information only when a client asks for it.
-In our example this would be the `projects(start: LocalDate, end: LocalDate): [Project]!` within the Employee Type.
+In our example this would be the `projects(start: LocalDate, end: LocalDate): [Project]!` within the Employee-Type.

-This will greatly increase the GrapQL-Query Execution Time when the Client is not interested in Project-Information.
+This will greatly increase the GraphQL-Query execution time when the client is not interested in project information.

 # GraphQLResolver
-So we defined a some sort of subquery within the Employee Type called `projects(start: LocalDate, end: LocalDate): [Project]!`.
+So we defined a some sort of subquery within the Employee-Type called `projects(start: LocalDate, end: LocalDate): [Project]!`.
-Therefore we need to define this Query and `attach` it to the returning Resource of our QueryResolver
+Therefore we need to define this Query and `attach` it to the returning Pojo of our QueryResolver

 ```java
 @RequiredArgsConstructor